desihub/desimeter/doc/pos_analysis.rst

 	- Example syntax: ``get_posmoves --host beyonce.lbl.gov --port 5432 --password <password> --petal-ids 1 --with-calib --exposure-ids 2679 --pos-ids <optional comma-separated list> -o ~/<your_output_directory>``
 	- For numerous other options, see help: ``get_posmoves --help``
 	- Many files will be generated, one per positioners.
 You can restrict this by arguing only a specific list of posids to grab.
 	- Note as of 2020-09-10, we have had some issues with ports, when running requests from a computer other than beyonce.
 A workaround is to log into beyonce and run it like ``/software/products/desimeter-master/bin/get_posmoves``.
-You may need to first call ``setup desimeter``.
+You may need to first call ``prepare_desimeter``.

     #) Analyze the data.
         - Code location:  ``<desimeter>/bin``